BasGame1/Pixelify-Next/README.md

 # PIXELIFY MAGISK MODULE
 A Magisk Module which enables Pixel UI and some exclusive features.<br>

-*[WORKING AT THE MOMENT, DONT USE IT OR U WILL BRICK UR PHONE]
+# [ISNT WORKING AT THE MOMENT, DONT USE IT OR U WILL BRICK UR PHONE]

 ## ⭐ Requirements
 - **Supported Android Versions: Android 7.0 to Android 15**